 Recently, AAA held a Drugged Driving Summit in Harrisburg to address Pennsylvania’s biggest obstacles when it comes to drugged drivers.
 State legislators, law enforcement, health care and other experts gathered at the summit to talk about how to better enforce field testing and prosecution of drugged drivers, among other topics.

 One hot topic is the possibility of legalizing marijuana in Pennsylvania.
 AAA and the PA DUI Association are both against legalizing the drug, because it would mean increased availability, and in turn, more users.
 Among marijuana users, there are always going to be some who make the destructive decision of getting behind the wheel.
 This could translate into higher rates of drugged driving accidents and fatalities.
 Impaired driving is dangerous no matter what substance it involves, and AAA leaders hope their message will be taken seriously by legislators in order to prevent even more of an increase in this dangerous behavior.

 Here are some signs to look for if you believe someone may be driving under the influence:

 Remember to always be aware of the motorists around you.
 If you believe another driver is under the influence of drugs or alcohol, maintain a safe distance away from them and contact your local authorities to report your suspicions.

 If you have been injured in an auto accident involving a drugged driver, our injury lawyers in Harrisburg, Lancaster, York, Wilkes-Barre, Pottsville and throughout PA can help.
-We have been serving residents of Pennsylvania with top-notch legal representation for over 125 years.
+We have been serving residents of Pennsylvania with top-notch legal representation for 130 years.
 Contact our compassionate and hardworking attorneys today for a free consultation.